zysilm/RagdollSystem/README.md

 ## Relationship to FFXIV-CombatSimulator

 [FFXIV-CombatSimulator](https://github.com/zysilm/FFXIV-CombatSimulator) bundles this ragdoll system as one feature among combat simulation, NPC AI, and camera controls.
 Ragdoll System is the same physics core extracted into a standalone plugin so users who only want death physics don't need the full combat simulator installed.
-The two can coexist; if you have Combat Simulator installed, you don't also need Ragdoll System.
+The two can coexist.

 ## Credits